-Years ago, if you wanted to see something in a museum you’d have to go there and see it – there’d be no way about it, and so sometimes we’d have to be prepared to travel far and wide to engage with precious artefacts.
+Years ago, if you wanted to see something in a museum, gallery or library, you’d have to physically make the trip there – there’d be no way about it, and so sometimes we’d have to be prepared to travel far and wide to engage with precious artefacts.

-Yet, with the advent of the internet in the late twentieth century, and with its use soaring beyond incomprehensible levels today, the much more interconnected world.
-Now, many museums are capitalising on these digital trends, and are digitising their archives rapidly, and at length.
+Yet, with the advent of the internet in the late twentieth century, and with its use soaring beyond incomprehensible levels today, the much more interconnected world we operate in has encouraged many museums to capitalise on digital trends, and digitise their archives rapidly and at length.

-Whilst there is no replica for being physically in a museum, and viewing the archives up close in person, digital archives are a fantastic alternative to spread the contents of archives across the globe – to audiences who would have never been able to step foot inside a museum.
+Whilst there is no replica for being physically in a museum, and viewing the artefacts up close in person, digital archives are a fantastic alternative to create engagement with the contents of archives across the globe – to audiences who would have never been able to step foot inside a museum.

 These digital archives have the potential to reach masses and generate a whole host of ‘virtual visitors’.
 Yet, it is important to realise that in order to gain and maintain this traction, the archives need to adhere to three essential components : a clean digital platform, with well-organised content that can be licensed effortlessly.

-You may have a the most interesting content in the world, but if you are hosting your archive on a lacklustre, dull and difficult to navigate site, then you can’t expect anyone to stay around for long and look further.
+You may have a the most interesting archive in the world, but if you are displaying on a lacklustre, difficult to navigate site, then you can’t expect anyone to stay around for long and delve deeper.
 A well-designed platform is crucial to attracting and capturing the attention of your virtual visitors.
-Head of User Experience at Capture Ltd, Simon Mallindine notes that a clean website theme is crucial for an enhanced user experience.
-Adding animations, different layouts and colour to suit the character of your archive can ensure that is doesn't appear to be a 'cookie cutter' replica of everything else out there, but Simon advises ' keep the design simple, clean and consistent in order to let your content do the talking'.
+Simon Mallindine, Chief Technology Officer at Capture, argues that a clean website theme is crucial for an enhanced user experience.
+Adding different layouts and certain colours to suit the character of your archive can ensure that is doesn't appear to be a 'cookie cutter' replica of everything else out there, but Simon advises ' keep the design simple, clean and consistent in order to let your content do the talking'.

-Therefore, in a world that is becoming increasingly digital, museums have huge potential to jump on the digital bandwagon and ensure that their content is not confined to a shelve in the museum, but in fact readily available all around the globe.
+Therefore, in a world that is becoming increasingly digital, museums have huge potential to jump on the digital bandwagon and ensure that their content is not confined to a shelve in the museum, but in fact readily available to all around the globe.
 However - in order to successfully do this - museums must pay attention to how they portray their archives online; using simple but effective web design, organising archives into functional collections and meeting demands for speed and simplicity when it comes to licensing, will help to gain, maintain and grow virtual visitors.